haskell-distributed/distributed-process/documentation.md

 [CCI](http://www.olcf.ornl.gov/center-projects/common-communication-interface/),
 ZeroMQ, SSH, MVars, Unix pipes, and more.
 Each of these transports would provide its own implementation of the `Network.Transport` and provide a means of creating new connections for use within `Control.Distributed.Process`.
-This separation means that transports might be used for other purposes than Cloud Haskell.

 The following diagram shows dependencies between the various subsystems, in an application using Cloud Haskell, where arrows represent explicit